About us Technology Publications Contact Home

 Company Profile

 InstaRecon is developing and commercializing a suite of patented and patent-pending algorithms invented at the University of Illinois, which reconstruct images from 2D and 3D tomographic data 20 to 100 times faster than conventional methods for typical image sizes.
-Both software-based and hardware-based implementation are being developed.
-Applications for this technology exist in medical imaging (CT, PET, SPECT, MRI), security (CT luggage scanners), and industrial manufacturing (NDE).
+Both software-based and hardware-based solutions are being developed.
+Software solutions in development include package software image reconstruction applications compatible with the Microsoft® Windows Vista® operating system, and with the Linux® operating system.
+Applications for this technology exist in medical imaging (CT, PET, SPECT, MRI), bio-medical imaging (micro-CT), security (CT luggage scanners), and industrial manufacturing (NDE).

 Top